saniaahmad9/ETL_Project/README.md

 # GWU Bootcamp ETL_Project
-*By: Sayed Zewari, Haris Nawzadi, Sania Ahmad*
+*By: Sania Ahmad, Sayed Zewari, Haris Nawzadi*

 ### Title: : Economic Factors Contributing to Cardiovascular Disease-Related Death
 For our ETL project, we were tasked to Extract, Transform, and Load data of our choice.
 We chose to look at